-Rule 6A-6.0311, F.A.C., states special programs for exceptional students will encompass instruction and related services which provide significant adaptations to meet individual learning needs of exceptional students.
+Rule 6A-6.0311, F.A.C., states special programs for exceptional students encompass instruction and related services which provide significant adaptations in one or more of the following: curriculum, methodology, materials, equipment, or environment designed to meet the individual learning needs of exceptional students.

 In addition, s.
-1003.57, F.S., specifies each district school board or local educational agency (LEA) is responsible for providing an appropriate program of special instruction, facilities and services for all exceptional students including diagnosis and evaluation, special instruction, classes and services.

-Section 1003.57(1)(c), F.S., specifies "A student may not be given special instruction or services as an exceptional student until after he or she has been properly evaluated and found eligible as an exceptional student in the manner prescribed by rules of the State Board of Education."
+1003.57, F.S., specifies each district school board - local educational agency (LEA) - is responsible for providing an appropriate program of special instruction, facilities and services for all exceptional students including diagnosis and evaluation, special instruction, classes and services and entitles he parent to a due process hearing.
+Section 1003.57(1)(c), F.S., specifies "A student may not be given special instruction or services as an exceptional student until after he or she has been properly evaluated, classified, and placed in the manner prescribed by rules of the State Board of Education".

-Rule 6A-6.0334, F.A.C., allows a gifted student with an educational plan for gifted services in effect from another state to be provided with services comparable to those described in the plan from the other state while the district conducts an initial evaluation and develops or adopts a Florida EP.
+Rule 6A-6.0334, F.A.C., allows a gifted student with an educational plan for gifted services in effect from another state or district to be provided with services comparable to those described in the plan from the other state while the district conducts an initial evaluation and develops or adopts an EP that meets the applicable requirements of Rules 6A-6.03011-0361 F.A.C.